[PREV - TRAPS] [TOP]

 whizzes" at one point--

-In general, the possiblity
+In general, the possibility that

-too horrible for him to understand!
+him to contemplate. understand!

 Richard Kostelanetz